qdonnellan/fig-edx/README.md

 This is my (very infant) attempt at getting [edx](https://github.com/edx/edx-platform) running in a local fig development envrionment.

 ## Contributions
 Yes, please!
-As I'm wading through both fig and edx without any experience, any help us much appreaciated.
+As I'm wading through both fig and edx without any experience, any help is much appreciated.

 ## First, get Fig
 Before you start, get fig up and running on your machine: http://www.fig.sh/install.html